 - Register for classes

-- Provide documentation of the disability to Disability Services
+- Provide documentation of the disability to Accessibility Services

-- Schedule a meeting with Disability Services to discuss accommodations based on the
+- Schedule a meeting with Accessibility Services to discuss accommodations based on

 You do not need to complete this process in order, but discussion of specific accommodations is often based on the courses that you are taking.
-You are encouraged to contact Disability Services as soon as you are aware that you will need accommodations to access courses or activities at SKYCTC.
-Disability Services is the college department assigned to receive documentation of your disabilities, to review that documentation in light of your accommodation requests, and recommend accommodations.
+You are encouraged to contact Accessibility Services as soon as you are aware that you will need accommodations to access courses or activities at SKYCTC.
+Accessibility Services is the college department assigned to receive documentation of your disabilities, to review that documentation in light of your accommodation requests, and recommend accommodations.
 Accommodations are decided on a case-by-case basis and are based on the functional limitations described in the disability documentation.
-You should not request accommodations directly from your instructor without first having made the request through Disability Services.
-Accommodations begin when the instructor receives notification from Disability Services.
+You should not request accommodations directly from your instructor without first having made the request through Accessibility Services.
+Accommodations begin when the instructor receives notification from Accessibility Services.
 Accommodations are not retroactive to before the notification is delivered.
-Students must meet with Disability Services each semester and request accommodations each semester.
+Students must meet with Accessibility Services each semester and request accommodations each semester.

 Documentation of a disability is made by a practitioner qualified to make the diagnosis and should include: